mmsaki/lemonade/README.md

 |Property damage|	No|	No|	Yes	|Yes|
 |Uninsured motorist	| No	|No	|Yes| yes |
 * Why do you think that offering this product or service would benefit Lemonade, Inc?
+    * About 90% of our current customers said that they were not switching to Lemonade from another carrier.
+    Lemonade are well positioned to grow their customer base by continuing to attract first time buyers, an underserved population.
-    * It will exponentially boost Lemonade's growth as a nathional and global insurance competitor.
+    This will exponentially boost Lemonade's growth as a nathional and global insurance competitor.
+Their covarage is highly attractive to new customers and those wanting to switch to a new provider.
 * What technologies would this additional product or service utilize?
-    * Artificial intelligence
+    * *Customer Cortex, Forensic Graph, Blender, and Cooper, together with AI Maya, AI Jim,* and CX.AI atop.
 * Why are these technologies appropriate for your solution?
-    * Ai has worked for Lemonade, inc. it is exected to grow even more as this allows Lemonade to offer affordable insuarance.
+    * Artificial inteligence has been working for Lemonade, inc. I am predicting Lemonade will continue to offer even more affordable insuarance using these technologies.

 ---
 ## 7. 📚 **Sources**